 The Department Head/Supervisor or Search Committee, in consultation with the Human Resources Office, selects those candidates whom they would like to interview from the eligible internal candidates.
 If an internal candidate is not selected, external candidates will be reviewed and the most qualified will be invited to interview.
 We encourage departments to strongly consider internal applicants who offer the additional benefit of familiarity with the College.
 It is our practice to extend an interview to all internal candidates who meet the stated minimum qualifications for the position.
 There is no requirement to interview internal candidates who do not meet the minimum qualifications for the position.
 We also strongly encourage departments to interview applicants who would enrich the diversity of our community.

+Prior to inviting candidates to visit the College, please review the Department Instructions for Payment of On-Campus Interview Expenses and the Candidate Instructions for Travel Reimbursement.
 Scheduling of interviews should be done at mutually convenient times arranged by the Department Head/Supervisor or Search Committee.
 The Human Resources Office will assist in this process by interviewing the final candidates chosen by the department.
 During this interview process, Human Resources will provide an overview of the College's benefits and answer any questions the candidate may have.

 Pre-Employment Inquiry Guide